 Because clinical trials are conducted under widely varying conditions and varying lengths of time, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect rates observed in practice.

-Table 2 shows the incidence of common adverse reactions that occurred in ≥ 2% of VIIBRYD-treated MDD patients (and greater than in placebo-treated patients in MDD Studies.
+Table 2 shows the incidence of common adverse reactions occuring in ≥ 2% of VIIBRYD-treated patients and greater than the rate of placebo-treated patients in MDD Studies.
 There were no dose-related adverse reactions between 20 mg and 40 mg reported.

-≥ 2% of VIIBRYD-treated Patients and > Placebo-treated Patients
+2% of VIIBRYD-treated Patients and Greater than the Rate of Placebo-Treated

 |VIIBRYD 40 mg/day